hashicorp/terraform/website/source/docs/providers/google/r/compute_instance.html.markdown

 * `disk` - (Required if image not set) The name of the disk (such as those managed by `google_compute_disk`) to attach.

-* `image` - (Required if disk not set) The name of the image to base this disk off of.
+* `image` - (Required if disk not set) The image from which to initialize this disk.
+Either the full URL, a contraction of the form "project/name", or just a name (in which case the current project is used).

 * `auto_delete` - (Optional) Whether or not the disk should be auto-deleted.
     This defaults to true.